 Here have formed also rimstone formations – small stone dams.
-Again – this is unique place where can be seen rimstone formations made of salt, may be the only ones in the world.
+Again – this is a unique place where can be seen rimstone formations made of salt, maybe the only ones in the world.
 Elsewhere in the world rimstones are formed from travertine or sinter – and even such travertine rimstones are quite rare.

-The pressure of vapour has created countless geysers in Dallol Volcano.
-These geysers are not high and not permanent – the salt around the geyser in the depths is easily dissolved and at one moment geyser stops erupting.
-Water finds other crevices and new geyser starts erupting nearby.
+The pressure of vapor has created countless geysers in Dallol Volcano.
+These geysers are not high and not permanent – the salt around the geyser in the depths is easily dissolved and at some moment geyser stops erupting.
+Water finds other crevices and a new geyser starts erupting nearby.

-The erupted brine is very hot and quickly evaporates, leaving salt deposits around the mouth of geyser.
-Highest geyser cones are up to 3 m tall, and just like everything else here – coloured in garish colours.
+The erupted brine is very hot and quickly evaporates, leaving salt deposits around the mouth of the geyser.
+The highest geyser cones are up to 3 m tall, and just like everything else here – colored in garish colors.

 In January 2011 here took place heavy rainfall.
-Supply of fresh water changed the hydrological regime and there appeared hundreds of new geysers and hot springs.
+The supply of freshwater changed the hydrological regime and there appeared hundreds of new geysers and hot springs.
 Inevitably they will disappear one after another… and again there will come up new ones after the next rainfall.

 Are we on Earth?

 It seems – no other place on Earth is that similar to some alien world.
-Neon colors, steam, unbearable smell of sulphur and no life in sight – this could be Venus or some other planetary system.
+Neon colors, steam, the unbearable smell of sulfur, and no life in sight – this could be Venus or some other planetary system.

 Additional effect is created by the unbearable heat.
-A weather station in the 1960s fixed 34.4°C annual mean temperature – this is world record.
+A weather station in the 1960s fixed 34.4°C annual mean temperature – this is a world record.
 Read once more – annual mean!
 Including the nights!
-In day time temperature above 40°C in shade is a norm – except that there is no shade!
+In daytime temperature above 40°C in shade is a norm – except that there is no shade!

 But no – we are not on another planet.
 Dallol is a part of human Earth.
-This is reminded by the harsh fact that over the last years Ethiopian militaries are convoying the tourists to this place.
-This is necessary action to prevent attacks of local mobsters.
+This is reminded by the harsh fact that over the last years Ethiopian militaries are conveying tourists to this place.
+This is a necessary action to prevent attacks of local mobsters.

-Most likely Dallol will never turn into mass tourist site – it is too hot and too remote.
+Most likely Dallol will never turn into a mass tourist site – it is too hot and too remote.
 And this is good – because the salt formations are fragile.
-Visit to the site is not too safe either – you are never sure whether you are not walking over a thin layer of fragile salt with hot acid under it.
-And remember the terrible maars – every second there can happen grand explosion.
+Visiting the site is not too safe either – you are never sure whether you are not walking over a thin layer of fragile salt with hot acid under it.
+And remember the terrible maars – every second there can happen a grand explosion.